 Egypte, Egypticyens, Egyptien, Egyptijen, Egyte

-Egypt is a country located in northeastern Africa, with a small portion of its territory extending into Asia through the Sinai Peninsula.
+Egypt is a country located in northeastern corner of Africa, with a small portion of its territory extending into Asia through the Sinai Peninsula.

 The Vulgate Estoire del Saint Graal says that King Evalach (Evelake) (later Mordrains) of Sarras was able to defeat the Egyptians, led by King Tholomer the Fugitive, with the help of Joseph of Arimathea, who brought the power of Christianity.
 As a result, Evalach converted.